yavuzsemrem/yavuzsemrem/README.md

 <br>
 <br>

-<div align="center">I’m a passionate iOS Developer with experience in various technologies including Swift, SwiftUI, C#, .NET, SQL, and HTML/CSS.  </div>
+<div align="center">I’m a passionate IOS Developer with experience in various technologies including Swift, SwiftUI, C#, .NET, SQL, and HTML/CSS.
+I love creating robust, scalable, and efficient software solutions, with a focus on clean code and architecture. </div>